marzer/tomlplusplus/README.md

 <br>

 # TOML Language Support
-At any given time `toml++` aims to implement whatever the [most recently-released version] of TOML is, with opt-in support for a number of unreleased features from the [TOML master] and some sane cherry-picks from the [TOML issues list] where the discussion strongly indicates inclusion in a near-future release.
+At any given time the library aims to support whatever the [most recently-released version] of TOML is, with opt-in support for a number of unreleased features from the [TOML master] and some sane cherry-picks from the [TOML issues list] where the discussion strongly indicates inclusion in a near-future release.